dotnet/project-system/docs/repo/getting-started.md

 ## Debugging/Deploying

-By default when you build inside Visual Studio or the command-line, the project system and other binaries gets deployed to the _RoslynDev_ experimental instance of Visual Studio.
+By default when you build inside Visual Studio or the command-line, the project system and other binaries gets deployed to the _ProjectSystem_ experimental instance of Visual Studio.
 They are setup so that they _override_ any binaries that come with Visual Studio.

 ### Command-line